12 Great Charlie Munger Book Recommendations To Inspire

 Bevelin went in search of wisdom and history and today’s world.
 One of the wise people Bevelin sought out was Charlie Munger.
 Another was Warren Buffett.

-Bevelin believes Munger is a philosopher who has the incredible clarity of thought and insight into many areas of life.
+Bevelin believes Munger was a philosopher with incredible clarity of thought and insight into many areas of life.
 By examining and distilling Munger’s philosophy, Bevelin shows investors the basis of Munger’s strategy.

 Seeking Wisdom is one of the best descriptions of Munger’s thinking and values.